-The Public Warrants and PIPE Warrants are not considered indexed to the Company's common stock as certain provisions of the warrant agreements could change the settlement amount of these warrants.
-As a result, they were classified as liabilities and recorded at fair value with subsequent change in their respective fair value recognized in other income (expense), net within the unaudited condensed consolidated statements of operations and comprehensive loss.
-See Note 3 for the discussion of warrant valuations.
+In no event will the Company be required to net cash settle outstanding warrants.
+The holders of all of the Company's warrants do not have the rights or privileges of common stockholders and any voting rights until they exercise warrants and receive common stock.
+All of the Company's outstanding warrants are classified as liabilities and recorded at fair value with subsequent change in their respective fair value recognized in other income, net within the unaudited condensed consolidated statements of operations and comprehensive loss.
+See Note 3 for discussion of warrant valuations.